paramraghavan/sparksql-awsglue/README.md

 > **Note:** When you want to reduce the number of partitions, It is recommended to use PySpark coalesce() over repartition()
 > as it uses fewer resources due to less number of shuffles it takes.
 >

-# pyspark sparksql-awsglue
-Working wiith pyspark/spark-sql and aws glue using jupyter notebook/windows

-I happened to attend one of the data conferences few years back when I came to know the power of spark-sql.
-I have been working with relational databases and sql for a long time,and I sure there are many developers like me out there who missed the hadoop boat while working on rdbms based projects.
-I have spend some time searching the web, reading up on pluralsight, googled into various websites and  cobbled up a spark/sql on jupyter notebook running on windows, so thought it will be useful for folks like me  who want to get into big data via spark-sql.

-Spark runs on top of Hadoop, then why do we need Spark?
-Spark abstracts the hadoop  distributed processing.
-We work on data as though it were on a single node, but under the hood, the data processing occurs on multiple nodes on your spark cluster.
-The most interesting thing for me is it allows me to use sql with columnnar storage - parquet, with csv, etc.. and allows me to harness the power of hadoop without going into the details of hadoop/map-reducce.

 # AWS Glue Catalog:
 WE have tons of data stored in S3, the glue helps us to add a metadata on top our S3 data.
 You can use glue